 Farro is a grain with a nutty, earthy flavor and hearty, chewy texture.
 My favorite way to cook farro is in a pressure cooker.
 Instant Pot farro is so easy to make!

-This recipe is for pearled or semi-pearled farro (the most common variety sold in stores) AND whole grain farro, which takes longer to cook.
+This recipe has cooking times for pearled or semi-pearled farro (the most common variety sold in stores) and whole grain farro, which takes longer to cook.

 The packaging should indicate whether or not the farro is whole grain or pearled/semi-pearled.
 Sometimes it won't say on the front and you have to look at the ingredient list on the back.